nataliepopescu/verifopt/meetings/proj_meeting_8_15_25.md

                   - still haven't find...
             - a superset of the rust language
                 - how would this affect us? is any information lost here?
+                    - generally more restrictive lang is easier to analyze
+                - *could* matter (may just have to discover live)
+                    - analysis benefits from knowing theres only way to get to a particular place
+                    - unrestricted control flow complicates this
+                    - also where 2-level anlysis could help: maybe source-level of thir-level analysis can help reestablish some constraints
+                        - source-to-mir line correspondence tools?
+                - keep an eye on this
             - not supposed to be parseable (at least the textual representation, so likely won't be able to dump + operate)

 ## notes

+introducing typeid stuff is quite a lot of code

+also related to type sizes
+- larger size may actually prevent some optimizations that causes a big perf difference

+potential next tasks:
+- familiarize w writing mir pass
+    - hardcode exact transformations?
+        - try to identify places where would need to access vtable ptr

+    - vs port analyses
+        - automate identification of above places

+    - will likely handle weird constructs, can "skip" (replace w IDK) at least for now
+      - maybe not that useful
+      - maybe too complicated

+      - right after it, just to idk types for everything (can't be sure what it does or does not touch)
+        - so can impl the stuff we know how to impl first
+        - fallback

+    - can create a "complete" solution (with holes)
+        - then can evaluate what is needed to push through

+- can even email authors if see papers that use mir?

+cool thought
+- if not mir, can hook in at multiple places
+    - say if structs/traits are erased
+    - but still can try: what does a dynamic invocation turn into (equivalent thing that we can use instead)?
+- say:
+    - analysis at source
+    - transformation at llvm (llvm line to source line)